Frequently Asked Questions

 My dog has bitten people and/or other dogs.
 Could you work with him/her?

-Dogs with a bite history of either people or other dogs are often not a good fit for our programs.
-This is mostly due to the fact that the dogs live in the home with my family.
-I have to protect the other dogs and people who live here.
-About 50% of the dogs I work with do nip, jump, or otherwise scare people, and these issues are not what I am referring to.
-It is dogs who have actually bitten to hurt someone or attacked another dog and caused wounds that I will most likely be unable to assist.
-If you are wondering if your dog is a good fit for our programs, please contact me.
-We can arrange a time to meet so that I can better evaluate your dog.
+Dogs with a serious bite history of either people or other dogs are often not a good fit for our programs.
+That is not to say that we do not work with them but we do so on a case by case basis.
+About 50% of the dogs we work with do nip, jump, or otherwise scare people, and these issues are not what are being referred to here.
+It is dogs who have actually bitten to hurt someone or attacked another dog and caused wounds that we will most likely be unable to assist.
+If you are wondering if your dog is a good fit for our programs, please contact us.
+We can arrange a time to meet so that we can better evaluate your dog.

 PHONE: (314) 657-7367